Webinar

 Zluri is cost-efficient as compared to other tools.
 It provides all the information associated with SaaS apps, licenses, security and compliance, and more.
 It has 600+ directly integrated SaaS apps, and there is no dependency on other tools to discover the SaaS apps in the organization.

-Zluri has the largest app library in the world, with over 2,25,000 SaaS apps.
-It usesfive discovery methodsto find 100% of SaaS apps accurately in your organization: SSO, finance, and expense management systems, direct integration through APIs, desktop agent (optional), and browser agent (optional).
+Zluri has the largest app library in the world with over 2,25,000 SaaS apps.
+It uses nine discovery methods to find 100% of SaaS apps accurately in your organization: MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).

 • Single Sign-On (SSO) and Identity Providers (IDP): Zluri connects with your SSO and ID providers such as Google Workspace, Okta, Azure Active Directory, etc. It traces the app users, their departments, hierarchy, and type of applications.